YottaDB/YDBDoc/MessageRecovery/errors.rst

 BADCHSET
 --------

-BADCHSET, xxxx is not a valid character mapping in this context.
+BADCHSET, xxxx is not a valid character mapping in this context

 Run Time Error: When YottaDB recognizes that the expr in ICHSET=expr or OCHSET=expr is not one of the supported character set names ("M", "UTF-8", "UTF-16", "UTF-16LE" or "UTF-16BE"), it reports this error.
 Note that not all modes are supported under all conditions.